eclipse-iceoryx/iceoryx/iceoryx_examples/icecubetray/README.md

 ## Introduction

-This example demonstrates how access rights can be applied to shared memory segments.
+This example demonstrates how access rights can be applied to shared memory segments on Linux-based operating system.
 It provides a custom RouDi, a radar and a display application.

+!!! hint
+    The access rights feature is only supported on Linux-based operating systems

 ## Expected output